ale-jr/hire-a-hero/README.md

 - `/utils`: HTTP functions and other future useful functions
 - `/i18n`: Internacionalization Component and i18n configurations

-## This project uses translations, even with there is only one language, why?
+## This project uses translations, why?

 As all this code is writen in english, I usually don't feel comfortable with portuguese and english at the same place, besides that, I think text should be sepatared from logic and layout of a aplication, that's why a spent some time with [react-i18next](https://react.i18next.com/) cofiguration :D